Client Development & Integration

 participant A as Auth Router<br/>/auth/login

-participant ADS as AppDataService
+participant UAS as UserAuthService

 participant DB as PostgreSQL<br/>(app schema)

-note over C,IDP: Step 1 — Obtain IDP token (development only)
+note over C,IDP: Step 1 — Obtain IDP token

 C ->> IDP: POST /mock-idp/authenticate<br/>{ idp_user_id }